 L’Oréal: the beauty of the acquisition

-It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit and soul of the brand.”
+It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit, and soul of the brand.”

-Speaking of its billion-dollar transformation, Agon is quick to emphasize that L’Oréal’s corporate branding strategy was heavily focused on developing Kiehl’s original brand values: “When you go to a Kiehl’s store today anywhere in the world – in Korea, China, France, Argentina – it is exactly the replica of the spirit, of the soul, of the identity, of the Kiehl’s store we bought years ago.
+Speaking of its billion-dollar transformation, Agon is quick to emphasize that L’Oréal’s corporate branding strategy was heavily focused on developing Kiehl’s original brand values and not transforming it into a new company: “When you go to a Kiehl’s store today anywhere in the world – in Korea, China, France, Argentina – it is exactly the replica of the spirit, of the soul, of the identity, of the Kiehl’s store we bought years ago.
 We have been more than loyal and cultivated the spirit of the brand.”

-When implementing rebranding strategy for mergers and acquisitions L’Oréal prioritizes rather than sidelines investment in brand identity design.
-As Agon eloquently surmises: “the way we grow is exactly this combination of buy and grow.
+When implementing their rebranding strategy for mergers and acquisitions of an existing brand, L’Oréal prioritizes, rather than sidelines, investment in brand identity design.
+In most cases, that includes retaining the company name, signage, and value proposition.
+As Agon surmises: “the way we grow is exactly this combination of buy and grow.
 It’s not buy or grow… Once the brands have been acquired, they are brands that we build.”

 EE: starting with a level playing field

-Take the telecommunications industry; when the launch of Apple’s iPhone collided with the rise of an online marketplace, the high street telecoms industry was destined for decline; forcing previously triumphant brands into a string of mergers and acquisitions.
+Take the telecommunications industry; when the launch of Apple’s iPhone collided with the rise of an online marketplace, the high street telecoms industry was destined for decline, forcing previously triumphant brands into a string of mergers and acquisitions.

 “The future’s bright, the future’s Orange” is among the most famous straplines in advertising history and saw the brand build huge equity over two decades.
-T-Mobile, claimed equal fame with marketing activity such as the ‘flashmob’ – now the go to option for any brand trying to make a viral video.
+T-Mobile’s marketing team claimed equal fame with marketing activity such as the ‘flashmob,’ which is now the go-to option for any brand trying to make a viral video.

-Easing consumers and staff into the partnership, the global entities announced their union in a rare joint message which retained and communicated each of the two brand’s recognizable corporate visual identity.
-This remarkably transparent and candid approach retained and even built on the brand equity each company had built up over the years.
+Easing consumers and staff into the partnership, the global entities announced their union in a rare joint message that retained and communicated each of the two brand’s recognizable corporate visual identities.
+This remarkably transparent and candid approach retained and even built on the brand equity each company had established over the years.

-Fast forward a year and the clever co-branding strategy proved a key stage in what would be a longer term merger strategy, culminating in the two brands forming EE; a new brand launched around 4G technology with an enormous amount of marketing effort and fronted by Hollywood superstar, Kevin Bacon.)
+A year on, and the clever merger branding strategy proved a key stage in what would be a longer-term rebrand launch strategy, culminating in the two brands forming EE (a new brand launched around 4G technology with an enormous amount of marketing effort and fronted by Hollywood superstar, Kevin Bacon.)

 At Templafy, we know this process starts with internal implementation.
-Just one look at L’Oréal’s internal brand culture, and you understand the importance of having a team that works together towards a united goal and are empowered through the support of their employer.
+Just one look at L’Oréal’s internal brand culture, and you understand the importance of having a team that works together towards a united goal and is empowered through the support of their employer.